HELLO Winter

 Event Details

 The Arts Society Lomond and Argyll have an exciting line-up of events.
 These are open to Members (free) and Guests (£10) – visit https://www.tasla.org.uk/ to find out about Membership!
-Lectures are held on the 2nd Tuesday of every Month At Victoria Halls, Helensburgh at 10.30am.
+Lectures are held on the 2nd Tuesday of every Month At Victoria Halls, Helensburgh at 10.30am, with coffee available beforehand from 10am.

 more